 Once a person becomes addicted to opiate drugs and foods with opiate triggers, they may feel unable to face the suffering of withdrawal on their own.
 Two drugs commonly available to assist a person through this difficult process are suboxone and methadone.

 Methadone is efficacious when used in a clinical setting to “wean” someone off an opioid addiction.
-However, suboxone was developed as a safer alternative due to its lesser potency and ceiling effect – making overdose unlikely when compared to methadone (Whelan & Remski, 2012).
+However, suboxone was developed as a safer alternative due to its lesser potency and ceiling effect – making overdose unlikely when compared to methadone9.

 Doctors began prescribing suboxone, a combination of the synthetic opioid buprenorphine and the opioid-blocker naloxone.
 Whilst safer than methadone, it is not without its own risks.
-A rise in emergency department visits secondary to buprenorphine usage was documented from 2005 to 2010 (Substance Abuse and Mental Health Services Administration, 2013).
+A rise in emergency department visits secondary to buprenorphine usage was documented from 2005 to 20108.
 This is likely due to the fact that diversion of suboxone has been documented, where tablets are crushed for intravenous misuse.
 Withdrawal symptoms and intoxication from suboxone (or buprenorphine) would constitute the same symptoms as previously mentioned.

-However, it should be noted that it is unlikely to be abused by an opioid-naïve population; Schuman-Oliver et al. (2010) found that misuse of buprenorphine is primarily carried out by individuals already dependent on opioids, and that their primary desire is to self-treat opioid dependence and withdrawal.
+However, it should be noted that it is unlikely to be abused by an opioid-naïve population; found that misuse of buprenorphine is primarily carried out by individuals already dependent on opioids, and that their primary desire is to self-treat opioid dependence and withdrawal7.